 Kristen Rollins is a practicing pediatric dietitian at Children's Hospital in Orange County.
 Kristen graduated from California Polytechnic State University, San Luis Obispo with a Bachelor of Science in Nutrition and Minors in both Biology and Child Development.
 She completed her dietetic internship through the UC Davis Medical Center in August 2014.
 Kristen then went on to complete the Registered Dietitian Pediatric Residency Program at Children's Hospital Orange County.
 She also holds a Clinical Lactation Educator Counselor (CLEC) Certification.
-In her current position, Kristen provides MNT to both inpatient and outpatient infant, children and young adults.
-She also precepts Dietetic Interns, RD Residents, MD Residents and teaches a monthly 2-hour Advanced Carbohydrate Counting Class.
+In her current position, Kristen is one of two pediatric oncology dietitians at Children's Hospital in Orange Country, primarily working with the solid tumor and bone marrow transplant teams.

 Interviewer: Prior to starting UC Davis Medical Center's dietetic internship what were your career goals?